mtrojnar/osslsigncode/README.md

 ## BUILDING

-Ths build technique works on Linux and macOS, if you have the necessary tools installed:
+This build technique works on Linux and macOS, if you have the necessary tools installed:
 ```
   ./autogen.sh
   ./configure